This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-4. Passengers entering or transiting through Tunisia must have a printed medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 72 hours before arrival.
-The certificate must be in Arabic, English or French.
+2. Passengers entering or transiting through Tunisia must have a printed negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+The test result must be in Arabic, English or French.

 – This does not apply to:

 – passengers traveling as part of an organized all inclusive tour.

 3. Passengers are subject to a COVID-19 rapid test upon arrival.

 4. Passengers must have a quarantine hotel reservation for 7 days made at https://tinyurl.com/uxwjan6j.